sidharthkumarpradhan/sidharthkumarpradhan/README.md

 Data Enthusiast | AI Advocate | Mentor | Passionate about Democratizing AI, Mastering MLOps and DevOps, and Improving 1% daily to drive tech innovation.
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 👋 Hello there!
 I'm Sidharth Kumar Pradhan, and I'm here to share my journey at the intersection of innovation, technology, and social impact.
-With over 4 years of hands-on experience in the dynamic fields of Machine Learning Operations (MLOps) and DevOps, I'm on a mission to reshape the technological landscape.
+With over 6 years of hands-on experience in the dynamic fields of Machine Learning Operations (MLOps), FinOps, FinTech, Software Developement & DevOps, I'm on a mission to reshape the technological landscape.

 🌟 <b>Guiding the Next Generation: Mentorship as a Calling</b>